JochemTolsma/homepage/content/courses/_index.md

 [^3]: That individuals are interconnected and hence that observations are not independent can be seen as a **nuisance**.
 That our observations are not independent violates many assumptions of analysis techniques that social scientists commonly apply (e.g. OLS).
 In order to correctly estimate the effects of interest we need to take these interdependencies into account with social network analysis techniques.
   However, that individuals are interconnected and hence that observations are correlated or co-vary also is **theoretically interesting**.
 It gives rise to a complete new type of research questions.
 Where normally our research questions refer to describing or explaining the variance between individuals (e.g. why individuals differ) the new set of research questions refer to describing and explaining the covariance between individuals (why some people are more (dis)similar to one another than others.)

 ## Definitions

-Social Network Perspective
-: It is the acknowledgment that:
-Individuals are embedded within social networks - no man is an island -  and that this has theoretical and methodological consequences.
-Theoretical consequences: A social network perspective may force to a rethinking of existing hypotheses and may lead to new research questions on the causes and consequences of social networks.
-Methodological consequences: A social network perspective will make explicit that empirical observations of individuals are not always independent and that the (complex) interdependencies between observations that result from social networks have  consequences for many of our traditional research methods which assume independence of observations.
-It may lead to the development and adoption of new social network analysis techniques.
-Applying a social network perspective leads to theoretical and methodological advancements.

 Social Networks
 :  A social network is an finite set of actors and the relation(s) defined on this set.
 The actors are social entities (people, organizations, countries, etc.) whose specific ties (friendship, competition, collaboration, etc.), constitute the network.
 (Wasserman and Faust, 1994, p.
 20)
 Networks are also called: graphs or sociograms
 Actors are also called: points, nodes, agents or vertices.
 Relations are also called: ties, edges or connections.

-Social networks are social phenomena.
+{{% alert warning %}}

+**Social Networks is/are no theory nor a method.**

-Social networks have causes and the size, composition, structure, and development of social networks can be explained.
+Social networks are social phenomena with causes and consequences.
-Social networks have consequences for individuals (i.e. attitudes and behavior), dyads (i.e. relations), institutions (e.g. efficiency) and societies (e.g. segregation, opinion polarization).
+The size, composition, structure, and development of social networks can be explained.
+Social networks have an impact on individuals (i.e. attitudes and behavior), dyads (i.e. relations), institutions (e.g. efficiency) and societies (e.g. segregation, opinion polarization).
+{{% /alert %}}

+Social Network Perspective
+: It is the acknowledgment that individuals are embedded within social networks - no man is an island -  and that this has theoretical and methodological consequences.
+Theoretical consequences: A social network perspective may force to a rethinking of existing hypotheses and may lead to new research questions on the causes and consequences of social networks.
+Methodological consequences: A social network perspective will make explicit that empirical observations of individuals are not always independent and that the (complex) interdependencies between observations that result from social networks have  consequences for many of our traditional research methods which assume independence of observations.
+It may lead to the development and adoption of new social network analysis techniques.

+Applying a social network perspective leads to theoretical and methodological advancements.

 Social phenomenon